Configure multi-factor authentication

 - Turn on the OTP service and specify settings.

-- Scan tokens and obtain passcodes using Sophos Authenticator on the client.
+- Scan tokens and obtain passcodes using an authenticator application on the client.

 Specify OTP service settings